amorist/awesome/README.md

 - [node-html-pdf](https://github.com/marcbachmann/node-html-pdf) - :page_facing_up: Html to pdf converter in nodejs.
 It spawns a phantomjs process and passes the pdf as buffer or as filename.
 - [Magic-Grid](https://github.com/e-oj/Magic-Grid) - A simple, lightweight Javascript library for dynamic grid layouts.
 - [wx-cropper](https://github.com/IFmiss/wx-cropper) - :scissors: 微信小程序  图片裁剪工具，简单易用
-- [denopkg.com](https://github.com/denopkg/denopkg.com) - An easier way to use code from GitHub in your Deno project.
 - [Boostnote](https://github.com/BoostIO/Boostnote) - A markdown editor for developers on Mac, Windows and Linux.
 - [electron-gh-releases](https://github.com/jenslind/electron-gh-releases) - :shipit: Electron auto-update by releasing on Github.
 - [favicons](https://github.com/itgalaxy/favicons) - Favicons generator for Node.js